Both CompanionCarePA and Bobby Patrol from as low as £45 pw

 For further details on our services, including our Bobby Patrol, please go to this page

-To call and discuss your requirements, use the head office main number of Tipi Wills & Mediation above which, for now, covers all three companies.
+To call and discuss your requirements, use the head office main number above

 Badrse Security Services isnt getting ahead of the curve, it is simply stepping onto the curve, that has already begun, to provide quality services that enable us to have our communities and property protected in the way we need and expect.
-Security Services are already developing the breadth of what they offer as our communities drive forward ways for each of the serving organisations to work together in order to achieve what we want and expect and fill emerging gaps.
-One role does not replace the other services as roles are developing and carved out for each, but more aim to complement each other as those roles become more defined.
+Security Services are already developing the breadth of what they offer as our communities drive forward ways for each of the serving organisations to work together in order to achieve what we want, need and expect.
+One role does not replace the other as services and roles are developing and carved out for each, but more aim to complement each other as those roles become more defined.

 Living alone, having a home that needs protecting while you are away, experiencing disturbances, worried about monitoring a situation ... there are so many reasons to be feeling vulnerable or concerned and wish there was a way to make life feel safer and more secure.
 So.
 I was asked (I meaning owner/director) why not add an SIA service onto the Daisy Chain Agency services that will call round and do a welfare check on people.
 What a brilliant idea!